 It proved an inspired move for club and player as Van Persie fired the Red Devils to a record-extending 20th league title during his debut campaign, his 26 goals securing a second successive Golden Boot.

-Harry Kane has joined this collection of Premier League icons following a brilliant 2020/21 season, the England captain the shining light of a mediocre Spurs team for much of the campaign.
+Harry Kane joined this collection of Premier League icons following a brilliant 2020/21 season, the England captain the shining light of a mediocre Spurs team for much of the campaign.

 Delighted to win these awards!
 Not possible without the team and staff throughout the season. 💙 pic.twitter.com/12kfT4LOfL